Rei-SwitchBot/faq/en-us/Meter.md

 If you would like to monitor SwitchBot Meters remotely (e.g. away from the house), you need to use them in conjunction with a SwitchBot Hub (Plus/Mini), which relays the data of any in-range SwitchBot Meters to the internet using your local Wi-Fi.

-If you have a SwitchBot Hub (Plus/Mini), you can turn on the Cloud Service for the Meter.
+If you have a SwitchBot Hub (Plus/Mini), you can turn on the Third-party Service for the Meter.
 It means your data is always being uploaded and backed up automatically and boosts the speed when you check historical data (via the Internet).
-With Cloud Service enabled, the Meter also works with Alexa, Google Assistant, Siri Shortcuts, and IFTTT.
+With Third-party Service enabled, the Meter also works with Alexa, Google Assistant, Siri Shortcuts, and IFTTT.

 If you have a SwitchBot Hub (Plus/Mini) near your Meter, you can make all SwitchBot products work together, e.g. when the temperature is too high, it will turn on the air conditioner with the SwitchBot Hub (Plus/Mini) via infrared, or turn on a Fan with the Bot (by mechanically pushing a button).